BrendanMiller/SizeArtboard/readme.md

 ## A quick way to wrap a new artboard around your selected objects

-Have you ever had an object or series of objects outside of an artboard and you wanted a new artboard fit JUST to those objects?
+Have you ever had an object or series of objects outside of an artboard and you wanted a new artboard fit perfectly to the dimensions to JUST the objects you selected?

 Then this plugin is for you!